android16-rj/dwarf-ai-assginment/README.md

 there are images where hands or legs are raised/folded so we cannot rely on the wrist, elbow, knee, ankle, etc. so i've considered only using coordinates of fixed landmarks like nose, ear,shoulder and eyes.

+### Annoted data for head in the images using labelImages.
+- Made dataframe from annotation.
+- 4 new cols viz, Head_x, Head_y, Head_w, Head_h, created
+- other key points hold no significance so only coordinates of bbox of head annoted.

 # Exploring height and pose dataset

 - pose column contains several metadata